MCA Records: The 1990s

 GRP Records and Geffen Records were acquired in 1990.
 Unlike most of MCA's previous acquisitions, GRP (which began managing MCA's jazz holdings) and Geffen (which became a second mainstream subsidiary) labels kept their identities.
 MCA sold Motown Records to PolyGram in 1993.

+Singer and songwriter Alanis Morissette became a noteworthy MCA artist in Canada with her debut album in 1991.
+After her second album in 1992 she was dropped following disagreements in artistic direction.
+However, the company kept her on their song publishing roster, both being owned by Universal Music.
+Morissette's next album, Jagged Little Pill (written and produced independently, but released through Warner Music's Maverick Records label) eventually sold more than 30 million copies.

 Universal Music Group

-In 1995, Seagram Company Ltd. acquired 80% of MCA.
+In 1995, drinks conglomerate Seagram Company Ltd. acquired 80% of MCA.
 In November of that year, Teller was fired and replaced by former Warner Music Group head Doug Morris.
 Palmese left MCA a week later.
 Afterwards, Jay Boberg was named as the new president of MCA.
 On December 9, 1996, the new owners dropped the MCA name; the company became Universal Studios, Inc. and its music division, MCA Music Entertainment Group, was renamed Universal Music Group (UMG), headed by Morris.

-In 1997, MCA Records adopted a new logo that featured the parent company's former full name.
-Many younger people had been unaware of what MCA had stood for in the past, hence the new logo.
+In 1997, MCA Records adopted a new logo that featured the parent company's former full name, Music Corporation of America.
+That many younger people had been unaware of what MCA had stood for in the past inspired the new logo.
 In conjunction with the new logo, the first MCA Records website was launched.
+In 1998, MCA released the sophomore album Feeling Strangely Fine by Semisonic, which had the number one hit single and video, "Closing Time", about the use of alcohol in local night clubs and taverns.

 On May 21, 1998, Seagram acquired PolyGram (owner of British Decca) from Philips and merged it with Universal Music Group.
 Unlike several labels under PolyGram and UMG, who faced closure and job cuts of employees, MCA was the only label that was not affected by the merger.
 When Seagram's drinks business was bought by France-based Pernod Ricard, its media holdings (including Universal) were sold to Vivendi which became Vivendi Universal which was later renamed back to Vivendi SA after selling most of the entertainment division (which included Universal Pictures) to General Electric.
 Morris continued to head the combined company, still called Universal Music Group.